 The LeidenAsiaCentre organises its research projects and other activities around a number of core themes agreed upon for the coming period, each of which has an average duration of approximately two years.
-The core themes decided in 2015 are:
+The core themes for 2019-2020 are:

 The advantage of this approach is that projects can concentrate on specific questions, always as far as possible in the context of related projects.
 The core themes themselves will be further expanded through an integrated approach: within a theme, the different research projects, policy advice, information, education, training and network building will be addressed as a cohesive whole.

 Besides the themes that have already been agreed upon, the LeidenAsiaCentre is cooperating with interested parties on developing new themes.
 Possible options include: ‘social media and internet’, ‘the role of Asia in the world order’, ‘food safety and food security’ or ‘waste and waste processing’.

 The LeidenAsiaCentre already has a good network in the Netherlands within central government, the municipalities, the media and the academic world.
 This network will be further expanded with contacts from the business sector and the social midfield, both in the context of current research projects and through specific networking activities and events.